-Approval of this Proposal No. 3 requires that the proposal receive "For" votes from the holders of a majority of the shares present in person or represented by proxy and entitled to vote on the matter at the Annual Meeting that cast votes with respect to this Proposal No. 3.
-Abstentions and broker non-votes will count towards a quorum, but will have no effect on the outcome of this Proposal No. 3.
+Approval of this Proposal No. 2 requires that the proposal receive "For" votes from the holders of a majority of the shares present in person or represented by proxy and entitled to vote on the matter at the Annual Meeting that cast votes with respect to this Proposal No. 2.
+Abstentions and broker non-votes will count towards a quorum.
+Abstentions will count as a vote "Against" the proposal and broker non-votes will have no effect on the outcome of this Proposal No. 2.